Krys1202/Guide_SCHISM/README.md

 Of course this will evolve with the development of SCHISM and the tools that surround it, but it can be a good start to dive into the SCHISM world.
 In this document the term "the manual" refers to the SCHISM Manual v5.8.
 This guide is primarily aimed at implementing SCHISM on a Linux platform, although, as you will see, our chosen grid generator is Windows-based.

+This project is synced with Overleaf:  https://www.overleaf.com/4263985246xmrwvdzmjtvs (Creation of the account is free.)